 “Come for the Garlic, Stay for the Culture”

 The Toronto Garlic Festival is the annual celebration of Ontario’s garlic harvest where Ontario farmers sell garlic and local chefs cook with garlic.
-The mission of the Toronto Garlic Festival is to promote economic opportunities for small-scale farmers, chefs, and food producers and, through curated programming, to promote Canadian cultural diversity.
+The mission of the Toronto Garlic Festival is to provide economic opportunities for Ontario-based farmers, chefs, and food producers and, through curated programming, to promote Canadian cultural diversity.

 Programming includes live music and dance, plus films, talks, presentations, storytelling, food sampling and tastings.
 Through these interactive activities the Festival strengthens the bridges between members of Toronto’s ethnic and religious communities by experiencing commonalities and interests central to all – garlic and sharing of food, culture and traditions.